pace-neutrons/Horace/documentation/user_docs/docs/manual/Simulation.rst

    will plot a surface with the z axis as energy, coloured according to the spectral weight.

-   If you wish to overplot a dispersion relation on top of, for example, a Q-E slice from your data, then you would use:
+   If you wish to overplot a dispersion relation on top of, for example, a **Q**-E slice from your data, then you would use:

    .. code-block:: matlab